xiix0/scam/README.md

-You are capable of planning your future.
+Today is the last day of your life so far.